bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/RE.plot.forest.indiv.pop-1.png)<!-- -->

 Our plot shows the individual effects of `forest` along with the population-level.
 What is clear is that the reason there is no statistically clear difference of the population-level effect from zero is because there is a wide range of effects across individuals.
 Some individuals have positive coefficients and some have negative.
 Since these are generally equal, they balance out to a population-level effect of zero.
 The story is more complicated!

+The point of this model is that we have effects per each individual and at the population-level for each estimated effect/slope.
+We also are accommodating different sample sizes with the random intercepts.
+However, one could use the trick from above to allow intercepts to vary by individual using fixed effects and then only use random effects for the spatial variables.

 #### Sample size